• All

 On AI-driven discovery

-Reviewing progress in the field of AI-assisted discovery for maths and theoretical physics reveals a triumvirate of different approaches.
+A review of progress in the nascent field of AI-assisted discovery in mathematics and theoretical physics identifies three main approaches.

 • Papers19 Jun